peter88213/yw2xtg/docs/usage.md

 #### Style tags

-- **textbody** - The QX paragraph style applied to all paragraphs in a scene, except the first.
-The first paragraph's style can be set in the scene level templates.
+- **textbody** - The QX paragraph style applied to all paragraphs in a section, except the first.
+The first paragraph's style can be set in the section level templates.
 - **italic** - The opening tag to replace noveltree's *italic* formatting.
 - **italic0** - The closing tag to replace noveltree's *italic* formatting.
 - **bold** - The opening tag to replace noveltree's *bold* formatting.